求真书院 2023 博资考试题

 For the equation $u_ t+au_ {xxx} = 0$ ($a$ is a constant), applying the idea of the Lax-Friedrichs scheme, one can get the scheme

-\[u_m^{n+1}=\dfrac{1}{2}(u_ {m+1}^n + u _{m-1}^n) -\dfrac{1}{2}akh^{-3} (u_ {m+2}^n - 2u _ {m+1}^n + 2u _ {m-1}^n - u _ {m-2}^n),\]
+\[u_m^{n+1}=\dfrac{1}{2}(u_ {m+1}^n + u _{m-1}^n) -\dfrac{1}{2}akh^{-3} (u_ {m+2}^n - 2u _ {m+1}^n + 2u _ {m-1}^n - u _ {m-2}^n),\]where $k$ and $h$ represent the time step and mesh size, respectively.

 (1).
 Give the leading order term of local truncation error.